trainerbill/PayPalKrakenExample/README.md

 Releases
 ==========================
-v1.x - Version 1 is the requirements based on the documentation provided v2.x - Attempt to use PayPal Rest SDK to pull in real transactions
+v1.x - Version 1 is the requirements based on the documentation provided<br/>
+v2.x - Attempt to use PayPal Rest SDK to pull in real transactions